 My favourite combo is walnuts, pecans and almonds.
 I find the pecans especially delicious.

-This recipe can easily be made at the last minute, but be sure to let them cool for a good 10 minutes (not in the pan) on wax paper or parchment paper.
-Don’t pop them from the pan to a sealed jar (they won’t have the right crunch at all).
+This recipe can easily be made at the last minute, but be sure to let them cool for a good 10 minutes (not in the pan) on parchment paper. *Don’t pop them from the pan to a sealed jar (they won’t have the right crunch at all).